isabellaka/CryptOn/README.md

 # CryptOn
 CryptOn is a software for encrypting and decrypting your text files.
 Feel free to download it from Github!

+language: German
+programming languages used: Python and Kivy

 # How to download CryptOn
 Download the "CryptOn-distribution/CryptOn" folder on the program's Github page and open the executable inside of it.